-Vogel earned his bachelor’s degree in engineering from Messiah College in May 2003, and his master’s degree from Northeastern University in Boston, Mass. in May 2016.
+Vogel earned his bachelor’s degree in engineering from Messiah College in May 2003, and his master’s degree from Northeastern University in Boston, Massachusetts in May 2016.

 A native of Northeast Ohio, Vogel was a two-time Ohio High School Athletic Association state finalist and the 1999 state champion at 145 lbs. for Cuyahoga Valley Christian Academy (CVCA).
 In 2006, Vogel was inducted to the CVCA Athletic Hall of Fame.